 As exciting as that was at the time, following HS I elected to go another route for my profession and enrolled at Michigan State University to pursue a Mechanical Engineering degree.
-The next 30+ years were spent working for three companies in engineering and marketing capacities, including two years as an expat outside of London, and raising two terrific kids together with my wonderful wife.
+The next 30+ years were spent working for three companies in engineering and marketing capacities, including two years as an expat near London, and raising two terrific kids together with my wonderful wife.
 And I wouldn't change a thing.

 However, with the loss of my father in late 2018, I took some time to reflect on my own life, which led me to rediscover my passion for ceramics.
 With the support of my family, I decided to get back into ceramics.
-Over the next few months I would have a complete ceramics studio built within our house, leave my corporate job, and start JackPot Ceramics and Advocates Now LLC, which provides consulting services to businesses who want to harness the power of their client advocates to drive better business results.
+Over the next few months I would have a complete ceramics studio built within our home, leave my corporate job, and start JackPot Ceramics and Advocates Now LLC, which provides consulting services to businesses who want to harness the power of their client advocates to drive better business results.
 I now split my time between the consulting business and pursuing my passion for ceramics out of my North Andover, MA home studio.